-Feeling sad, lonely, and gloomy
+Feeling sad, lonely, and gloomy most of the day.

-Having less energy or no energy to do things that you used to do
+Having less energy or no energy to do things that you used to do.

-Need more or less sleep
+Needing more or less sleep.

-No desire for food or eating more food than usual
+No desire for food or eating more food than usual.

-Having thoughts of guilt, worthlessness, hopelessness or suicide
+Having thoughts of guilt, worthlessness, hopelessness or suicide.

 Signs of Heart Failure

-Feeling crabby and on edge
+Feeling crabby and on edge.

-Don’t want to eat
+Don’t want to eat.

-Hard to breathe when at rest or lying flat
+Hard to breathe when at rest or lying flat.

-Gain weight despite loss of appetite
+Weight gain despite loss of appetite.

-Swollen abdomen, legs, arms, and face
+Swollen abdomen, legs, arms, and face.

-Out of breath or cough
+Out of breath or short of breath.

 What can you do?

-Health habits and choices can help you feel better and improve your heart failure and depression.
+Healthy habits and choices can help you feel better and improve your heart failure and depression.